 The Storefront Grant Guidelines outline the standards, which must be followed when renovating buildings using a storefront grant.
 These design guidelines take into consideration a building's historic significance in determining what would be an appropriate treatment.
-Projects that affect city- designated historic buildings also require a separate review by the City of Springfield Historic Preservation Commission.
+Projects that affect city-designated historic buildings also require a separate review by the City of Springfield Historic Commission.
+While renderings are not required for the application, applicants with businesses in historic districts are highly encouraged to provide renderings and as much detail as possible about the proposed changes.